-- Sterile Insect Release In order for sterile insects to be effective, the chances of two wild insects finding each other must be extremely low.
+- > Sterile Insect Release In order for sterile insects to be effective, the chances of two wild insects finding each other must be low.
 This is achieved by greatly outnumbering the wild population with sterile insects.
 The larger the wild population, the harder and more costly it is to outnumber the population and prevent mating.
 Sterile insect technique works best and is most cost effective for small to moderate pest populations. - Pesticides Pesticides are the sledgehammer in the pest management toolbox.
 A conventional pesticide spray typically kills 90% of the target life stage (less for organic sprays) regardless of the population size.

-There are multiple tools in the pest management toolbox.
-Sterile insect releases, judicious pesticide applications, mating disruption, and cultural control methods are combined to provide, effective, economical, and environmentally friendly codling moth control.
 This makes pesticides very cost effective for controlling large populations, but less cost effective for controlling small populations.
 The downsides of pesticides are that they can have negative impacts on the environment, farm workers, and beneficial insects; pests can develop resistance to pesticides over time; and the costs of multiple applications of pesticides can quickly add up.
 Relying on pesticides alone creates a "pesticide treadmill", where continuous applications of pesticides, in increasing concentrations, are needed to keep pest populations in check.